 It’s here that we also have two options available to us:

-i) To become a kind of thing-eliminativist and say (as ontic structural realists do), “Every thing must go."
+1) To become a kind of thing-eliminativist and say that (as ontic structural realists do) “Every thing must go.”

-Indeed, as with option i), we can eliminate intrinsic properties, "substances" or noumena from our ontology entirely.
+Indeed, as with option 1), we can eliminate intrinsic properties, “substances” or noumena from our ontology entirely.

 “When energy radiates from a center, we can describe the laws of its radiation conveniently by imagining something in the centre, which we will call an electron or a proton according to circumstances, and for certain purposes it is convenient to regard this centre as persisting, i.e. as not a single point is spacetime but a series of such points, separated from each other by time-like intervals.
 All this, however, is only a convenient way of describing what happens elsewhere, namely the radiation of energy away from the centre.
 As to what goes on in the centre itself, if anything, physics is silent.”